shxdow/shxdow.github.io/notes.md

 <!-- - Fundamental limits of computation (Limits of Turing machines, Incompleteness theorems) -->
 <!-- - Very heterogeneous backgrounds among practitioners (This is both a pro and a con) -->

+# Quotes

+> "In any field, find the strangest thing and then explore it." ~ John Archibald Wheeler

+This quotes is a really interesting answer to a question I don't know yet

 [^1]: Needless to say, primitive and hard to reason about tools do play their role